pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 ## SUMMARY:

-Current features
+Current features:

-for a selected HTML Collection node
+- For a selected HTML Collection node ...

   Pagination: